 If disabling extensions doesn’t work, try removing persistent extensions:

-Clearing cache and cookies can often resolve the Err_File_Not_Found error:
+Clearing cache and cookies can often resolve the error by removing corrupted data Chrome tries to access:

-If the above methods don’t work, try resetting Chrome:
+If the above methods don’t work, resetting Chrome to defaults often fixes persistent errors:

 This will disable all extensions and delete temporary data, often resolving the error.